17cupsofcoffee/tetra-www/README.md

 ## Contributing

 Contributions are welcome, whether they are for the content or the site's code!
-Raising an issue before making large changes is recommended, to make sure that they align with the direction that I want the site to go.
+[Opening an issue](https://github.com/17cupsofcoffee/tetra-www/issues/new) before making large changes is recommended, to ensure everyone is on the same page.

 To run the dev server: